 Even if cards are a great financial learning tool for kids, some key questions remain unanswered.
 What makes a debit card good for kids?
-And when should your kids get their first debit card?
+At what age can you get a debit card for them?

 Important features of kids' debit cards